WindClan/Standards/Standards/CCSMB-14.md

 Each packet should have metadata for the TV broadcast

-An optional feature that packets can have is subtitles
+An optional feature that packets can have is subtitles by including a `subtitles` index in a frame

 An example of a compliant server is [here](https://github.com/craftytv/television/tree/main/channel)